 Right ventricular end diastolic volume (EDV) monitoring is available in conjunction with CO monitoring mode when using a Swan-Ganz CCOmbo V catheter and ECG signal input.
+Pulse rate (PR) from a pressure cable or ClearSight cuff monitored arterial waveform can be used in place of an ECG heart rate (HR) signal if available.
 During EDV monitoring, the HemoSphere Alta advanced monitoring platform continuously displays EDV and right ventricular ejection fraction (RVEF) measurements.
 EDV and RVEF are time-averaged values that can be numerically displayed in parameter tiles, and graphically trended over time in the graphical trend view.